 She eats the lunch first, then drinks the soda water, then the tea.

 Once she's finished the soda water, she settles back into the chair and stares out the windows.
 Mostly, she just looks at the trees, but sometimes she'll rest a cheek on her fist and look out toward the market, her long canine ears canted cozily back.
+Something about the sight always has me watching her in turn.
+Something familiar, cozy.

 Then the coyote gets back to work, and, before long, I duck out to help Adam.
 On the few occasions I've stayed, Aurora will close out the shop with us, saying little but saying it kindly.
 Her silences, I expect, are a matter of course.
 They are absolute, and absolutely part of her.
 A stillness I can only dream of.